center-for-threat-informed-defense/attack-flow/docs/overview.rst

 There are several ways that you can get involved with this project and help advance threat-informed defense:

-- :newsgroup:`Tell us what you think.` Check out the :doc:`standard`, take the :doc:`builder` for a spin, and review the :doc:`example_flows`.
+- :newsgroup:`Tell us what you think.` Check out the :doc:`language`, take the :doc:`builder` for a spin, and review the :doc:`example_flows`.
 - :newsgroup:`Help us prioritize additional example flows to create.` Let us know what examples you would like to turned into an Attack Flow.
 Your input will help us